Offered by: College of Environmental Design, Architecture Department

 The mailing address for these items is:

 Office of Admissions

 Pomona, CA 91768

-In Addition to the materials above, the Department of Architecture requires the following materials to be mailed to the Department Office:
+In Addition to the materials above, the Department of Architecture requires the following materials to be emailed to the Department Office:

 A copy of your application (a PDF of the online application must be sent to the Department)

 Official transcripts (sent directly from all of your undergraduate university(ies) for all coursework.)

 TOEFL - regardless of citizenship, if the principal language of instruction for your bachelor’s degree was NOT English, the TOEFL or IELTS is required for admissions.
 Applicants should have the following minimum scores to be considered eligible: TOEFL 550 (paper based), 213 (computer based), 80 (internet) or IELTS band score of 6.5.
 You should have your score prior to applying to the program.
 This score cannot be more than two years old.
 Official results must be mailed directly to the Office of Admissions and Outreach.
 You can refer to the Cal Poly Pomona International Student website https://www.cpp.edu/admissions/international/graduate.shtml or call (909)869-5299 for more information.